Midgegooroo: Conflicts with white settlers

 In May 1833, colonist Charles Bourne recalled having sat on a jury inquiring into the death of Entwhistle which heard the evidence of Ralph Entwhistle and his younger brother.
-"The description they gave so fully convinced the Jury that Midgegooroo was one of the principle perpetrators of the murder, that the Coroner, at their request, promised to recommend to the Government to proclaim him and the whole tribe outlaws."

 Charles Bourne figured again in the story when, in about May 1832, Midgegooroo and his wife attempted to break into their house in Fremantle.
 "My wife told me", he recalled, "that they had thrown two spears at her, and I saw the spears laying on the floor.
 Their violence was such that my wife was obliged to take a sword to them."
 Later he was reported as having tried to take provisions from Thomas Hunt at his sawpit on the Canning River.
 Finally, he was reported as having set his dingos on a settler's pigs.

 A police constable Thomas Hunt reported that he had known Midgegooroo for three years:

-"When I lived on the opposite side of the river [on the Canning River] he and his wife used frequently to visit my residence.
-He was always present when they attempted to plunder and acted either as the spy or the instigator.
-He has come to my tent door, and pointed to any provisions which might be hanging up and openly thrust in some other of his tribe to take them away.
-I have frequently been obliged to make a show of hostility before he would desist.
-He has also set two native dogs at my pigs, which they have followed to the very door of my tent.
-He and his tribe have repeatedly robbed me whilst I was working at a saw pit on the Canning, and on those occasions I have watched him, and distinctly observed that he acted as a spy, and gave warnings when we approached.
-I have heard almost every person who has known him, speak of him as a dangerous and furious ruffian."